NexPlayer/Unity-SDK/basic/events.md

     Method triggered by the **NexPlayerEvent** *NEXPLAYER_EVENT_TIMED_METADATA_RENDER*.

-    This event is called when new timed metadata is ready for display in HLS.
+    This event occurs when new timed metadata is ready for display in HLS.
 Timed metadata includes additional information about the playing content that may be displayed to the user, and this information may change at different times throughout the content.
 Each time new metadata is available for display, this event is triggered.

 - **protected virtual void EventTotalTimeChanged()**